oriath-net/pogo/README.md

-Most of these commands have a bunch of additional options; they can be viewed from within the application using e.g. `pogo cat --help`.
+Most of these commands have a bunch of additional options; they can be viewed from within the application using e.g. `pogo help cat`.